-Calm abiding is a state of mind that is serenely stilled of all mental wandering, agitation, and dullness.
-Once attained, the mind can effortlessly, calmly abide with great clarity and power on any chosen object of focus, such as the breath, love, compassion, mantra recitation, visualizations within tantra, and so forth.
-Or it can calmly abide even without an object of focus, just resting in its unaltered and spacious state.
+Shamatha is a Sanskrit word, that refers to a state of mind that is serenely stilled of all mental wandering, agitation, and dullness.
+Attaining this level of stability and clarity allows the mind to become effortlessly absorbed on any chosen object of focus, or to become effortlessly absorbed without an object of focus, just resting in its unaltered and spacious state.

-However, if somebody doesn’t practice Buddhism, but just wants to practice calm abiding on its own, it’s still very beneficial for this life.
+If somebody doesn’t practice Buddhism, but just wants to practice shamatha on its own, it’s still very beneficial for this life.
 Not only can they train their mind to effortlessly concentrate on any task or object at hand, but as a byproduct of the calming of turbulent thoughts and disturbing emotions, a great stillness is revealed, that will bring inner peace, contentment, happiness, and health.

-Those who attend this retreat will have the very rare opportunity to receive the necessary teachings and close guidance directly from Chamtrul Rinpoche himself.
+Those who attend this retreat will have the very rare opportunity to receive all of the necessary teachings and close guidance directly from Chamtrul Rinpoche himself.